 What happens if my EIDL loan is declined?

 If you’re applying for an EIDL loan, you need the funds—and if your loan gets declined, it can be extremely discouraging.

 EIDL loans are denied for a variety of reasons (think credit history, incomplete or unverifiable information, or ineligible business activity).
 But if your loan is declined, you’re not out of options!
 There are alternative routes you can take to get the financial assistance you need to keep your business moving forward, including:

 If your EIDL loan is denied, you have up to six months to request reconsideration, either via email (by sending an email to firstname.lastname@example.org) or mail (by sending a request to U.S. Small Business Administration Disaster Assistance Processing and Disbursement Center, 14925 Kingsport Road Fort Worth, Texas 76155).

-Apply for a loan through the Paycheck Protection Program
+Can I still apply for a loan through the Paycheck Protection Program

 Get the funding you need to keep your business moving forward through COVID

 There’s no denying that COVID is presenting major challenges for small businesses.
-But now that you have a better understanding of the Economic Injury Disaster Loan program (including how to apply for a loan and check your application status) you’re armed with the information you need to submit an application—and, hopefully, secure the funding you need to keep your business moving forward through the pandemic.
+But now that you have a better understanding of the Economic Injury Disaster Loan program (including how to apply for a low-interst loan and check your application status) you’re armed with the information you need to submit an application—and, hopefully, secure the funding you need to keep your business moving forward through the pandemic.